iAvicenna/Nuka/README.md

 and there are such characters than the code might turn in unpredictable results (due to hash collisions) so **NOT** reccomended.

+**phreds:**  If phred scores for the sequence are supplied then their average is computed on each codon and returned as a phred score for each aminoacid.

 You can set the options as a struct such as

 <p align="center">